Tutorial: Configure Workday for automatic user provisioning

 - In Azure portal, setup the Workday to AD User Provisioning App in each tenant and configure it with the respective domains.

-How do I suggest improvements or request new features related to Workday and Azure AD integration?
+How do I suggest improvements or request new features related to Workday and Microsoft Entra integration?

 Your feedback is highly valued as it helps us set the direction for the future releases and enhancements.
-We welcome all feedback and encourage you to submit your idea or improvement suggestion in the feedback forum of Azure AD.
+We welcome all feedback and encourage you to submit your idea or improvement suggestion in the feedback forum of Microsoft Entra ID.
 For specific feedback related to the Workday integration, select the category SaaS Applications and search using the keywords Workday to find existing feedback related to the Workday.

 When suggesting a new idea, please check to see if someone else has already suggested a similar feature.
 In that case, you can up vote the feature or enhancement request.
 You can also leave a comment regarding your specific use case to show your support for the idea and demonstrate how the feature will be valuable for you too.